🚨 Managing Incidents and Post-Mortems - PCDOE Practice Questions

 • Watch for answers that partially solve the requirement but miss operational constraints.

-• Questions in Incidents and Post-Mortems often include distractors that look correct for Incidents & Post-Mortems but violate least-privilege, durability, or availability requirements.
+• Questions in Incidents and Post-Mortems often include distractors that look correct for Incidents & Post-Mortems but violate least-privilege, reliability, or scalability requirements.

 • Avoid picking options purely by feature name; validate data path, failure handling, and governance impact before answering.